ZedrikCayne/crankshaft/README.md

-Thing around which the world turns.
+Crankshaft: The thing around which the world turns.

 <code>
 Step 0: Makefile